Dynamic Feedback Linearization of Control Systems with Symmetry: Dynamic linearization via symmetry reduction

-This is precisely a dynamic feedback linearization by differentiation of the PVTOL by a four-fold prolongation of the control $u^2$, which can be compared to the bound of $2\bar{k}-1=7$ established in Corollary \ref{prolongationPredictor-cor}.
+This is precisely a dynamic feedback linearization by differentiation of the PVTOL by a 4-fold prolongation of the control $u^2$, which can be compared to the bound of $2\bar{k}-1=7$ established in Corollary \ref{prolongationPredictor-cor}.
 Here $\chi$ is the identity transformation, but we still use the fact that

-to guarantee that the new control variables are $u^1$ and $p^4$, respectively.
+to guarantee that the new control variables are $u^1$ and $p_4$, respectively.
 Thus $\vartheta=\wt{\wt{\varphi}}\circ \chi^{-1}=\wt{\wt{\varphi}}$ is the \stf\ transformation

 where $\k'=\langle 1, 0, 0, 0, 0, 1\rangle$.
-The fundamental functions of $\CT$ are flat outputs of the PVTOL system \eqref{tVTOL1} with respect to the Galilean group generated by $\bsy{\G}$ in Example \ref{pvtol dfl 1}. \end{exmp}
+The fundamental functions of $\CT$ are flat outputs of the PVTOL system \eqref{tVTOL1} with respect to the Galilean group generated by $\bsy{\G}$ in Example~\ref{pvtol dfl 1}. \end{Example}

-\begin{rem} Example \ref{pvtolExample0} highlights the fact that an invariant flat control system will generally have distinct sets of flat outputs depending upon the Lie subgroup $G$ being considered.
-In each case the flat outputs are generated by the fundamental functions of the corresponding dynamic linearization of $\widecheck{\CV}$.
-In section \ref{PVTOLsection} we will derive the well-known flat outputs of \eqref{tVTOL1} using a different subgroup of the control symmetry group for this system. \end{rem}
+\begin{Remark}Example \ref{pvtolExample0} highlights the fact that an invariant flat control system will generally have distinct sets of flat outputs depending upon the Lie subgroup $G$ being considered.
+In each case the flat outputs are generated by the fundamental functions of the corresponding dynamic linearization of $\CV$ (i.e., the static feedback linearization of \smash{$\widecheck{\CV}$}).
+In Section \ref{PVTOLsection}, we will derive the well-known flat outputs of \eqref{tVTOL1} using a different subgroup of the control symmetry group for this system. \end{Remark}

-\section{A Non-\,'Integrator Chain' Dynamic Feedback\\ Linearization Example}
+\section{A non-`integrator chain' dynamic feedback\\ linearization example}

-In this section we illustrate the dynamic feedback linearization framework developed in this paper via an elementary example.
-From \cite{SluisTilbury} we deduce that this system does not possess a linearization by the differentiation of the {\it given} inputs.
+In this section, we illustrate the dynamic feedback linearization framework developed in this paper via an elementary example.
+From \cite{SluisTilbury}, we deduce that this system does not possess a~linearization by the differentiation of the {\it given} inputs.
 The goal of this section is to systematically derive a \df\ linearization in local coordinates using only the framework established in this paper.